-From its humble beginnings in 2013, ES Camp has grown to become North America’s premiere camping experience.
-The camp equips participants with the global network of Sangat, the powerful bonds of friendship, and the inspiration that will allow them to enact long lasting change in their hometowns.
+From its humble beginnings in 2013, Experience Sikhi Camp has grown to become North America’s premiere camping experience.
+The camp equips participants with the global network of Sangat, the powerful bonds of friendship, and the inspiration that will allow them to enact long-lasting change in their hometowns.

-It provides a rare opportunity to Experience Sikhi in its many beautiful forms and attracts those that are curious and eager to learn from across the globe.
-Our campers represent many backgrounds, perspectives, and levels of understanding, but have one thing in common: love for Sikhi.
+It provides a rare opportunity to Experience Sikhi in its many beautiful forms and attracts those curious and eager to learn from across the globe.
+Our campers represent many backgrounds, perspectives, and levels of understanding but have one thing in common; their love for Sikhi.

 Family Camp is a two-day initiative hosted annually in Gurdwara Sahibs across the Greater Toronto Area.
-Open to all age groups, it provides a unique opportunity for parents and grandparents to engage in workshops and Sikhi related activities instead of just dropping their kids off and going home.
+Open to all age groups; it provides a unique opportunity for parents and grandparents to engage in workshops and Sikhi-related activities instead of just dropping their kids off and going home.
 Campers are split into sections and participate in workshops specifically designed for their age group.
-Notably, Family Camp focuses on developing local Canadian talent as public speakers and workshop leaders.
+Family Camp focuses on developing local Canadian talent as public speakers and workshop leaders

-All volunteer teachers are fluent in English, making it easier for young Sikhs to understand the subject matter.
-Classes are taught in an interactive way, often incorporating fun activities and games to keep young children engaged.
+All volunteer teachers are fluent in English, making it easier for young Sikhs to understand the subject.
+Classes are taught interactively, often incorporating fun activities and games to keep young children engaged.
 Students are assessed based on their previous knowledge and placed at the appropriate level.
-Contact us for classes information.
+Please feel free to contact us for class information.